LeonhardSchwertfeger/GenAI-PoD/README.md

 ### Generate GPT Images

 The `generategpt` command typically takes around 11 minutes to complete.
-This duration includes the time required for AI-driven image creation, background removal, and upscaling processes.
+This duration includes the time required for AI-driven image creation and upscaling processes.

 ### Upload to Spreadshirt